TurboGears/tg2docs/docs/index.rst

     A selection of papers and comments showing how TurboGears helped other developers solve the problems they had.

+:ref:`general-project-info`
+    Pieces of information about the TurboGears project, instead of about the code.

 Indices and tables
 ==================

 * :ref:`genindex`
 * :ref:`modindex`
 * :ref:`search`
+* :ref:`extendedtoc`

 .. glossary::